hasenbanck/romu/README.md

  * `std` - If `getrandom` is not used or returns an error, the generator will use the thread name and the current instance time to create a seed value.
 Enabled by default.
  * `tls` - Creates static functions that use a thread local version of the generator.
 Enabled by default.
- * `getrandom` - Uses the `getrandom` crate to create a seed of high entropy.
+ * `getrandom` - Uses the `getrandom` crate to create a seed of high randomness.
 Enabled by default.
  * `unstable_tls` - Uses the unstable `thread_local` feature of Rust nightly.
 Improves the call times to the thread local functions greatly.
  * `unstable_simd` - Uses the unstable `std::simd` crate of Rust nightly to provide special SIMD versions of the